Back to Louisiana

 • Adds a new requirement that any election made under the Back-Deferred Retirement Option Program must be completed by June 30, 2027.

-• Specifies that judges who have declared they will not seek re-election before July 1, 2026, and whose court division is set to be abolished, are eligible for retirement provisions if their retirement date is on or before December 31, 2026.
+• Specifies that judges who declare they will not seek re-election before July 1, 2026, and whose court division is set to be abolished, are eligible for retirement benefits under this program if their retirement date is on or before December 31, 2026.

-• The amendment text does not provide details about the specific benefits or conditions of the Back-Deferred Retirement Option Program beyond the deadlines mentioned.
+• The amendment text does not provide details about the specific conditions of the Back-Deferred Retirement Option Program beyond the deadlines and judge provisions.

 Plain English: The amendment adds a deadline for state employees to choose the Back-Deferred Retirement Option and includes judges who meet certain conditions.

-• Adds a requirement that state employees must make their election for the Back-Deferred Retirement Option by June 30, 2027.
+• Adds a requirement that all elections under this program must be made by June 30, 2027.

-• Includes specific judges in the program if they declare before July 1, 2026, that they will not seek re-election and plan to retire under this Act by December 31, 2026.
+• Includes specific judges in the retirement program if they declare they will not seek re-election before July 1, 2026, and plan to retire by December 31, 2026.

-• The amendment text does not provide details on how the Back-Deferred Retirement Option works beyond these deadlines and conditions.
+• The amendment text does not provide details on how the deadline affects employees who cannot meet it.

 Bill History